cmu-sei/console-forge/README.md

 npm i
 ```

+## Starting a compatible console

 Since ConsoleForge is all about virtual consoles, you're going to need at least one to test drive it.
-If you don't have easy access to a Proxmox cluster or some other hypervisor host, you can check out [this repo](https://github.com/x11vnc/x11vnc-desktop) to grab yourself a Docker image that hosts a headless VNC server.

-**NOTE:** If you have Python installed locally and are a VS Code user, you can use the included VS Code Task "Run X11VNC Desktop" to pull and start the container.
+Fortunately, this repo includes a script based on the [x11vnc_desktop](https://hub.docker.com/r/x11vnc/docker-desktop) project that does the job very nicely.
+If you're on a POSIX-compliant shell (i.e. on Windows, you'll need Git Bash or WSL) and are a VS Code user, you can use the included VS Code Task "Run X11VNC Desktop" to pull and start the container.
 Easy-peasy!
+See the [x11vnc_desktop](https://hub.docker.com/r/x11vnc/docker-desktop) project if our script doesn't fit your needs.

+**NOTE:** If you have access to a Proxmox cluster or some other hypervisor host, you can use also connect to those consoles!
+Read on to start up our demo/docs app, and use the appropriate page to connect to your consoles.

+## Building and debugging

 Once you have a compatible console available, you can build the library...